blockchainsllc/in3-docs/docs/api-c.md

 long double as_double(uint256_t d);
 ```

-converts a , in a long double.
+Converts a , in a long double.

-Important: since a long double stores max 16 byte, there is no garantee to have the full precision.
+Important: Since a long double stores max 16 bytes, there is no guarantee to have full precision.

-converts a , in a long double.

 arguments:
 ```eval_rst